South African airlines asked to tender for St Helena air service

 The new approach to St Helena Airport, which is not fully operational, will service the island’s 4,500 residents and provide support to the development of its tourist market, reads the invitation for proposals.

 Comair CEO Erik Venter said the airline had provided its recommendations for a long-term probe of the use of the southern approach.
 "We remain very much engaged with the St Helena government and our discussions have been, and will continue to be, constructive and outcomes-focused."

-SA Airlink said it was considering submitting a proposal for the service.
+Regional airline Airlink said it was considering submitting a proposal for the service.

 Comair, which operates British Airways in SA and Kulula, was appointed to operate a service between Johannesburg and St Helena from May 2016, but operations did not commence.